 There is a lot of misinformation out there about palliative care and hospice.
 I just read an interesting blog post.
-In it, Dr. Cynthia X. Pan describes how she entered “palliative care” in Google Translate.
+In it, Dr. Cynthia X. Pan describes how she entered “palliative care” in Google Translate and got Chinese characters back.
 She then translated those characters back into English, and it came back: “do nothing care.”

 Wait… there’s more.
 She did the same thing with “hospice” and it came back as “last minute care.”

 This not just a problem with Google Translate or the Chinese language.
 A lot of people think this about these very appropriate and helpful medical care approaches.
 I remember back in my nursing home chaplain days when I was just getting my start talking to patients and families about “No CPR” orders I learned an early lesson.

 Families and patients hear, “No Care” when you say “No CPR.”
 They might say, “You mean when mom is dying you are going to just do NOTHING!”